metalandcoffee/metalandcoffee/README.md

 ![Header Illustration for Metal & Coffee](banner.gif)
-### I'm a full-time software engineer specializes in WordPress.
+### I'm a full-time software engineer who specializes in JavaScript and WordPress.
 I also do metal things on the internets.
 <hr>